| (This article was originally published in the WFC Programme

 net as it flew past the keeper’s despairing dive, sparing us from

 extra time and securing some much needed silverware for Woodside Road.
+The final whistle came soon after, and it was difficult

 not to feel sorry for Peacehaven, particularly their man-of-the-match